 Where is Canola Grown?

-Canola is grown in 27 states in the U.S., ranging from just a few acres in some states to 1.5 million acres in North Dakota.
-According to the latest report from the U.S. Department of Agriculture's Farm Services Agency, there are 1.8 million acres of canola in the United States.
+Canola is grown in 29 states in the U.S., ranging from just a few hundred acres in some states to 1.7 million acres in North Dakota.
+According to the latest report from the U.S. Department of Agriculture's Farm Services Agency, there were 2.2 million acres of canola planted in the United States in 2021.
 Major production regions in the U.S. include the Northern Plains, Pacific Northwest (PNW, 359,000 acres), and Southern Great Plains.
 Montana, Washington, and Idaho are the top producing states after North Dakota.
 The interactive map below outlines acreage in each state that reported canola growing regions to the USDA-FSA (click on the state to view acreage).